TO BE PUBLISHED May 2020

 - HEFCW having set out its vision for research and innovation and now undertaking its implementation;

-- The UK leaving the European Union and negotiations beginning over the future relationship including involvement in science programmes, as well as the introduction of a new UK immigration system; and
+- The UK leaving the European Union and negotiations beginning over the future relationship, including involvement in science programmes, as well as the introduction of a new UK immigration system; and

-- The UK government goal of increasing R&D spending as a proportion of GDP to 2.4% by 2027 including significant increases in public finance available to HEIs and R&D-intensive organisations in the private, public and third sectors.
+- The UK government goal of increasing R&D spending as a proportion of GDP to 2.4% by 2027, including significant increases in public finance available to HEIs and R&D-intensive organisations in the private, public, and third sectors.

-It also follows the National Assembly’s Economy, Infrastructure and Skills Committee’s report which raised concerns about Wales falling behind other parts of the UK in competing for research funds and called on Welsh Government to move forward with implementing the Reid Review of Government-Funded Research & Innovation in Wales in full.
+It also follows the National Assembly’s Economy, Infrastructure and Skills Committee’s report which raised concerns about Wales falling behind other parts of the UK in competing for research funds and called on the Welsh Government to move forward with implementing the Reid Review of Government-Funded Research & Innovation in Wales in full.